Tharin2501/48-hour-code-movie-rating/readme.md

 The application shows a list of movies, where logged-in users can star (1 to 5) them, and write short reviews.
 This was part of an final exam in one of my courses at Høyskolen Kristiania.

+The whole project is coded in 48-hours as that was the time limit of this exam

 Tasks Completed: I did requirements R1, R2, R3
 and partially R4.